-Following this discussion, we compute the Sobol indices \(S_i^{\tilde{Z}_p}\) and \(S_i^{\tilde{Y}_t}\) for all principal components \(\tilde{Z}_p\) with \(p = 0,\ldots,8\) and time-dependent discharges \(\tilde{Y}_t\) with \(t = 0,\ldots,600\), with respect to all inputs \(X_i\) with \(i = 1,\ldots,8\).
-The results are plotted in \cref{fig:PCE:FirstSobol}.
-First of all, \cref{fig:PCE:FirstSobol:Z} shows the first-order Sobol indices of the principal components \(\tilde{Z}_p\) with respect to the input variables \(X_i\).
+First of all, \cref{fig:PCE:FirstSobol:Z} shows the first-order Sobol' indices of the principal components \(\tilde{Z}_p\) with respect to the input variables \(X_i\).
 On the basis of \cref{eq:PCESobol}, the indices are straightforwardly extracted from the corresponding PCEs.
-Second of all, the first-order Sobol indices of the time-variant outputs \(\tilde{Y}_t\) with respect to the inputs are depicted in \cref{fig:PCE:FirstSobol:Y}.
+Second of all, the first-order Sobol' indices of the time-variant outputs \(\tilde{Y}_t\) with respect to the inputs are depicted in \cref{fig:PCE:FirstSobol:Y}.
 They are computed with the aid of \cref{eq:RecombinationFirstSobol,eq:PCESobol,eq:PCECovarianceTerm} in a further postprocessing step.

 Regarding the contribution to the variances of the principal components, \cref{fig:PCE:FirstSobol:Z} reveals that the input parameters \(X_4\) and \(X_6\) are the most important.
 They describe the depression storage height of the impervious and pervious areas, respectively.
 While \(X_6\) influences the first principal components, \(X_4\) mainly impacts on the last.
 The model input parameter \(X_7\), describing the percentage of the impervious area without depression storage, hardly contributes at all to the variances of the principal components.
-While the sensitivities of the principal components with respect to the input parameters are difficult to interpret, the time-evolution of the Sobol indices in \cref{fig:PCE:FirstSobol:Y} may be more intuitive to grasp.
+While the sensitivities of the principal components with respect to the input parameters are difficult to interpret, the time-evolution of the Sobol' indices in \cref{fig:PCE:FirstSobol:Y} may be more intuitive to grasp.
 In roughly the interval \(t / \unit[120]{s} \in [100,400]\), which corresponds to heavy rain and high outflow in \cref{fig:Data}, the parameters \(X_4\) and \(X_6\) are the most dominant.
-Contrarily, \(X_7\) is again the least influential parameter on the whole.
+In contrast, \(X_7\) is again the least influential parameter on the whole.